 SPEX 615: Decision Making and Change Management

 When initiating change, organizations need to identify the right change for their organization and decide how to implement the change correctly.
-In the decision making process, critical factors need to be taken into consideration in a methodical, deliberate, and measurable way.
+In the decision-making process, critical factors need to be taken into consideration in a methodical, deliberate, and measurable way.
 This course provides the benefits of and insights into pre-implementation decision-making processes for framing and subsequently implementing strategic change.
 The impact of measurement and metrics on decisions for successful strategic change is discussed.
 It will conclude with a reflective evaluation of the lessons learned.
-No prerequisites.

 Elective Courses (3 credits)